 This summer, three naval architecture students from KTH got the task to explore alternative wing designs for wind-powered vessels.
-“A dream job” says Filip Wängelin, who will continue to work in the project.
+“A dream job” says Filip Wängelin, who will continue to work in the project during his master thesis.

 Wallenius Marine collaborates with SSPA and KTH Royal Institute of Technology in the development phase of wPCC (wind-Powered Car-Carrier).
 During the summer of 2019, three students in Naval Architecture got a thrilling task.
 They would explore how the wings on a vessel should be designed to get the most energy out of wind.
 The wind-powered vessels should at the same time deal with critical safety issues such as being able to reduce sail area in adverse wind conditions.